mayorau3/neko-taku-app/README.md

 <br>

 ## :dart: Intention / 制作背景（意図）
-Aging of the population,the trend toward nuclear families and late marriage and decreasing birthrate, These trends are expected to accelerate further in the future.The problem that relationships in a region have become weak for a long time before.
+Aging of the population, the trend toward nuclear families and late marriage and decreasing birthrate, These trends are expected to accelerate further in the future.The problem that relationships in a region have become weak for a long time before.
 Various things in the world are systematized and we can live without relationships with another person. due to the influence of COVID-19, I feel the situation people feel lonely more and more will increase.<br>

 In this situation, There is pet therapy, A Pet heals us greatly.
 He(or she) is family and important for the owner.
 The value will increase more and more.<br>
 The generation who was born around 1950 became in the seventies, Many elderly people hesitate to have a cat because they think about the left of their life.